larus-breeze/hw_sensor/pcb/README.md

 # TODOs for hardware version 2.0
-- Add a LED for 3.3VA voltage check?
-- ESD-diode at voltage supply input and GNSS antenna.
-- How to connect the shield gnd.?
-Complete shield GND circle around PCB?
-- Check ptc fuse max current when supplied via USB at 1A?
+- Larus logo and name on silkscreen.
+- Add text to mark default direction of flight on the pcb.
+- Current limiting of GNSS antenna feed with C8542 and https://content.u-blox.com/sites/default/files/ZED-F9P_IntegrationManual_UBX-18010802.pdf page 88
+- Connect shield gnd to RJ45.
+Connect USB with ferrit to GND.
+Remove long shield gnd from pdb edge.
+Provide a shield GND solder point to connect the enclosure.
 - Add one user switch at the pcb edge.
 Check Use-Case ?
-- Add text to mark default direction of flight on the pcb.
 - MS5611 routing not between pins!
+Should there be a handsoldering footprint with long pads?
 - Improve solderability of GNSS ground pads with thermal reliefs.
-- add mounting holes 4 x  0.8inch distance for sparkfun headers: https://cdn.sparkfun.com/assets/4/a/f/8/9/19895_9DoF_BoardOutline.png
+- Add mounting holes 4 x  0.8inch distance for sparkfun headers: https://cdn.sparkfun.com/assets/4/a/f/8/9/19895_9DoF_BoardOutline.png
-- consider changing the i2c connectors to QWIIC pinout JST 1mm.
-(1)GND, VSS, SDA, (4)SCL

 ## Done
+- DONE: Added a LED to 3.3VA
+- DONE: ESD-diodes at voltage supply input and GNSS antenna.
+- DONE: changed ptc fuse with a suitable current

 - DONE: Change RJ45 CAN pinout so that a real twisted pair is used.
 - DONE: Replace the diodes with a lower forward voltage ones.